 When Buzzy Budlong dreams, he dreams of paddle boarding.
 He dreams of paddling in unexplored waterways and experiencing local life.
 He dreams of crossing between islands and traversing open water.
 And he makes those dreams come true.

-To start off 2016, Buzzy set off on his F5 Cebu Paddle Expedition.
+To start the year, Buzzy set off on his F5 Cebu Paddle Expedition.
 The plan was to paddle and sail along the west coast of Cebu island, covering about 260 kilometres from Maya in Daan Bantayan in the north, all the way to Santander in the south.
 The expedition stopped at 5 destinations, which each leg using a different type of watercraft for each of the 5 days.
 We all couldn’t accompany Buzzy on his epic journey, but we did supply him with our UPF50+ hooded rash guards and leggings, our brand new aqua shoes, and some dry bags.
 Here’s a lowdown of the expedition.

 How long have you had this idea, and what finally pushed you to make it happen?

 I started visualizing this kind of expedition as early as 10 years ago since it can strongly drive my advocacy of making Cebu as the “paddling capital of the Philippines”, but I knew then that the timing was not yet right.
 But with all the skills I’ve gained the past years, plus the current availability of equipment made me decide to finally push for it.